UmrathSt/CasSphSph/CasimirRio/INPUT.md

 ```bash
 python3 ../worker.py jobfile.config result.dat
 ```
-This should result in the creating of a file "'result.dat"` which contains numerical data according to the quantity specified in jobfile.config
+This should result in the creation of a file named "result.dat" which contains numerical data according to the quantity specified in jobfile.config in the section [thermodynamics].